 I feel it’s appropriate that the space sits above a furniture and coffee shop in the Umalas area as the interior is really what sets this space apart.

-What I really like about Third Space is the attention to detail which is most noticeable when you see the power points embedded elegantly into each desk featuring international power and USB ports.
+What I really liked about Third Space was the attention to detail which was most noticeable when you saw the power points embedded elegantly into each desk featuring international power and USB ports.

-Actually, after I finished writing the article in which I mentioned Third Space last, I got to meet the founder and have a chat about why she started it to begin with.
-Turns out, she’d tried working out of some of the other spots in Canggu (Cafes and Coworking Spaces) but felt there was a gap for a quiet and productive space that supports remote work more than a cafe but while still capturing the vibe of the area – very cool!
+During my last update of this article, I got to meet the founder and have a chat about why she started it to begin with.
+Turns out, she’d tried working out of some of the other spots in Canggu (Cafes and Coworking Spaces) but felt there was a gap for a quiet and productive space that supports remote work more than a cafe but while still capturing the vibe of the area.